Memzer/EuroCentralBankData/README.md

 # EuroCentralBankData
-API which reads the EU cantral bank data and exposes various useful functions.
+API which reads the EU central bank data and exposes various useful functions.